 - Here is the difference with these virgins.
 The wise had a store of oil in hand when it was needed.
 The foolish had to go out to get the oil and this delay in time caused them to miss being able to meet the need in the moment.
 In scripture, oil is symbolic of the Holy Spirit.
 All these virgins (Christians) had oil or the life of Christ within them.
 But all of them were not “filled with the Spirit”.
 Therefore, when the need came, they could not meet it.
 This explains what Paul exhorts us to do next.

 - We see this in the Apostle Paul himself.
 Once he “saw” Jesus, the Messiah, he sat down.
-He went from one who lived in hopes of the Messiah to a man now resting in his salvation.
+He went from one who lived in hope of the Messiah, to a man now resting in his salvation.
 But this work of grace put into Paul a burning passion to share Jesus with the world.
 He did more then walk – he ran.

 1 Corinthians 9:26-27